abpframework/abp/docs/en/Modules/Feature-Management.md

 In this dialog, you can enable, disable or set values for the features for a tenant.

+* Manage host Features moved from Tenants to Setting tab.
+You can manage your features from Settings->Feature Management->Mange Host Features.

 ## IFeatureManager

 `IFeatureManager` is the main service provided by this module.
 It is used to read and change the setting values for the tenants in a multi-tenant application. `IFeatureManager` is typically used by the *Feature Management Dialog*.
 However, you can inject it if you need to set a feature value.